-We were so excited to have Slack’s very own CEO and Co-Founder, Stewart Butterfield, back on our stage this year to kick off SaaStr Annual 2018!
+So as Slack was crossing 1,000 employees and its first 150 enterprise customers, we were lucky to have Slack’s CEO and Co-Founder, Stewart Butterfield, back to SaaStr Annual.
 Alongside Forbes reporter, Alex Konrad, Stewart and Alex took center stage as our opening keynote to have an open discussion on the workplace of the future.

-It was really special for us to have Stewart back since he was actually one of our speakers at the first SaaStr Annual in 2015 conference, right when Slack was beginning to gain momentum.
-Under Stewart’s leadership, Slack has only continued its momentous growth and he shares his vision for continuing innovation in the workplace during this session.
+It was really special for us to have Stewart back since he was one of the closing speakers at the first SaaStr Annual in 2015 conference, right when Slack was beginning to gain momentum.
+He came back in 2017 as Slack was at 1,000+ team members.

 Alex Konrad: Wow, every year this place has to get a bigger venue.
 There are more faces here.
 You were one of the first speakers ever at SaaStr, in 2015?